-Silicene, Germanene, Stanene, and more....
+Silicene, Germanene, and Stanene

-- To investigate the growth and characterizations of novel graphene-derived 2D materials, such as silicene, germanene, stanene, borophene, bisumuthene, etc. with the predicted gaps of 2, 24, and 100 meV, respectively for the first three. - Stanene is recently predicted to be quantum spin Hall (QSH) insulator with a large bulk gap ~0.3 eV. - Their QSH states can be effectively tuned by chemical functionalization and external strain, viable for low-power-consumption electronics.
+- To investigate the growth and characterizations for novel graphene-derived 2D materials, such as silicene, germanene, stanene, and borophene. - Stanene is recently predicted to be quantum spin Hall (QSH) insulator with a large bulk gap ~0.3 eV. - Their QSH states can be effectively tuned by chemical functionalization and external strain, viable for low-power-consumption electronics.